menandmice/micetro_docs/guides/implementation/central_ha.rst

    <ClusterMemberName value="somename"/>

   to the end of the file. ``somename`` is the unique name that will identify the Central instance in the high availability cluster.
-(E.g. "1", “primary”, or "central1")
+(For example "1", “primary”, or "central1").

 2. Restart the primary Central application: